boxwise/boxtribute/docs/adr/adr_improved_frontend_dx.md

 Video used as one of the foundations for the implementation suggestion: https://www.youtube.com/watch?v=hRyU0bN7qhw

-Repos used as reference and inspiration for the mentioned tools and architecture:
+Repos, docs used as reference and inspiration for the mentioned tools and architecture:

 https://turbo.build/repo/docs